 Left altar: House the Buddha, for prayers of protection

 On the right side which was where the devotees will pray at next, it was for the Buddhisattvas like the left side.
 This corner was also used for Confucius prayers and rituals and for the salvation of the deceased (超度 chao du).

 Right altar: House the Buddha, for rituals to chao du (超度) the deceased souls were carried out here

 Holding lighted joss sticks, devotees will then proceed to cross this bridge, called Ping An Qiao (平安桥), and in front of it was the Nezha altar.
 Crossing the bridge was seen as a part of the “cleansing process” and being to cross over the bridge safely signified that the deities granted prosperity and blessings to the devotees for the year.
-After crossing the bridge, the devotees would be in front of the Nezha altar where they would pay their respects to Nezha and a stamp would be stamped at the back of their shirts or necks.
+After crossing the bridge, the devotees would be in front of the Nezha altar where they would pay their respects to Nezha and a Nine Emperor Gods seal would be stamped at the back of their shirts or necks.
 This was believed to grant the devotees’ blessings.

 Ping An Qiao 平安桥: crossing the bridge is believed to give the one good fortune

 Nezha altar: with a statue of Nezha and an incense urn for Nezha